The deadline for on-campus programs with Fall 2021 start is April 30, 2021.

-The deadlines for online programs with Fall 2020 starts are as follows.
+The deadlines for online programs with Summer 2021 starts are as follows.
 This includes full-time, part-time, and Advanced Standing candidates.

-Priority Deadline for online MSW/MS-DRL Fall 2020 start:
+Priority Deadline for online MSW/MS-DRL Summer 2021 start:

-Priority Deadline for online MSW/MS-DRL Advanced Standing with Spring 2021 start:
+Priority Deadline for online MSW/MS-DRL Advanced Standing with Fall 2021 start:

-Deadline for online MSW/MS-DRL Advanced Standing with Spring 2021 start:
+Deadline for online MSW/MS-DRL Advanced Standing with Fall 2021 start:

 Applicants to Tulane’s MSW/MS-DRL program must meet the following requirements: